 The MEGGLE Products are isolated and purified from whey which is a by-product of cheese manufacturing.
 Therefore, nitrite traces might come from the raw material whey and water.
-Testing on nitrates and nitrites is conducted as part of incoming goods inspection of whey.
-The acceptance limits are as follows: Nitrate < 50 ppm, Nitrite < 5 ppm.

-The process water is regularly tested on nitrites.
+Testing on nitrate and nitrite is conducted as part of incoming goods inspection of the whey.
+Furthermore, the process water is regularly tested on nitrites.
 Results are given in the risk evaluation.